Ballade des dames du temps jadis

 The section is simply labelled Ballade by Villon; the title des dames du temps jadis was added by Clément Marot in his 1533 edition of Villon's poems.

 Translations and adaptations

 Particularly famous is its interrogative refrain, Mais où sont les neiges d'antan?, an example of the ubi sunt motif, which was common in medieval poetry and particularly in Villon's ballads.

-This was translated into English by Rossetti as "Where are the snows of yesteryear?", for which he popularized the word yester-year to translate Villon's antan.
+This was translated into English by Dante Gabriel Rossetti as "Where are the snows of yesteryear?", for which he popularized the word "yesteryear" to translate Villon's antan.
 The French word was used in its original sense of "last year", although both antan and the English yesteryear have now taken on a wider meaning of "years gone by".
 The phrase has also been translated as "But where are last year's snows?".

 The ballade has been made into a song (using the original Middle French text) by French songwriter Georges Brassens, and by the Czech composer Petr Eben, in the cycle Šestero piesní milostných (1951).